natesymer/FHSTwitterEngine/README.markdown

 **Fixes for some common problems** (and best practices)

-- If you have the Dropbox SDK (DropboxSDK.framework) in your project, then you should delete the crypto folder in OAuthConsumer (it's included in the Dropbox SDK)
-- If you have any errors concerning multiple declarations for any class, check to make sure that any class is not importing another class which is importing the first class
+- If you have any errors concerning multiple declarations for any class, check to make sure that any class is not importing another class which is importing the first class (AKA `#import` loop)